Edinburgh and Glasgow Railway: E&GR authorised

 The Edinburgh and Glasgow Railway was authorised by the Edinburgh and Glasgow Railway Act 1838 (1 & 2 Vict. c. lviii) on 4 July.
 The bill had been in committee for 37 days.

 The first contract was let in late 1838, to William Aiton and his company.
 Bad weather delayed the progress of the work but on New Years Day 1842 the public were invited to walk through the tunnel at Glasgow Queen Street.
-Policeman were stationed to prevent the entrance of disorderly persons.
+Policemen were stationed to prevent the entrance of disorderly persons.
 The tunnel was whitewashed and gas lit, and the proceeds went to the Paisley Relief Fund and workmen injured on the railway.

 The Glasgow terminal was designed by James Carswell.

 The line was engineered as a main line, and substantial earthworks, viaducts and tunnels were incorporated into the route, forming an almost perfectly level route, apart from the climb out of the Glasgow terminal.
 The original intention was to descend gently into Glasgow, crossing over the Forth and Clyde Canal, but opposition from the canal company obliged the E&GR to be brought under it instead, resulting in a steep descent at 1 in 41 from Cowlairs mostly in tunnel.
 Cowlairs tunnel is 1000 yd in length.

 There were other major structures on the line: the Garngaber Viaduct carried the line over Bothlin Burn and the Monkland and Kirkintilloch Railway; Castlecary Viaduct consists of 8 arches and is 200 yd long.
 The Falkirk (or Callendar) tunnel is 845 yd long.
 Approaching Linlithgow the Avon Viaduct consists of 23 arches; Winchburgh tunnel is 372 yd in length; and the Almond Valley Viaduct has 36 arches; it cost £130,000 to build.

 The permanent way consisted of malleable iron rails on stone blocks; the form of construction was already obsolete; "half logs" were used in some places.

 The construction of the E&GR line to the Haymarket terminal in Edinburgh cost £1,200,000 for 46 mi.
 The 30 mi Liverpool and Manchester Railway had cost £1,407,000.